+Press

-Press < or > to change between the cluster applications.
-Use the thumbwheel to scroll ∧ or ∨ through the list of available features within each application.
+to change between the cluster applications at the top of the display.
+The currently selected application will be highlighted.
+Press within an application to scroll through a list of available application options.
 Not all applications will be available on all vehicles.
-Some may be temporarily restricted when the vehicle is off or in ACC/ACCESSORY.
+Some may be temporarily restricted when vehicle is OFF or in ACC/ACCESSORY power mode.

-- Home Page - Info App.
+- Home Page

+- Info App.
 This is where the selected Driver Information Center (DIC) displays can be viewed.
-See "Driver Information Center (DIC) (Base and Midlevel)" in the Index.
+See Driver Information Center (DIC) \(\phi \) 134.

 - Audio

+- Phone

 - Navigation

-- Phone

 - Options

-Home
+Home Page